 This report presents the evaluation of the OneNet demonstrators' results, which was based on the collection of information from the different cluster demos, and the respective conclusions that could be drawn.
-This is the first version of deliverable D11.1, which will be followed by a second and final one.
-This first version includes those demonstrators' results that were available before the official submission date of D11.1.
+This is the second and final version of deliverable D11.1, which includes those demonstrators' results that were unavailable for reporting in the first version of D11.1.

 The OneNet demonstrations were carried out in geographically dispersed pilot sites, each one with different business objectives, which led to a variety of flexibility services and market designs being demonstrated.
 In addition, their grid characteristics and resources set up varied a lot.
 In total, 11 TSOs and 14 DSOs were involved in the OneNet demonstrations with more than 870 resources including residential, commercial and industrial resources.
+OneNet demonstrations implemented two types of use cases: the individual use cases focusing in each one of OneNet demonstration countries separately and the regional use cases.
+The regional use cases comprised multi-country cross-border scenarios in which the different clustered countries foresaw the exchange of information between themselves, using the technical solutions developed throughout the course of the project.